Every serious computer science student quickly realizes that there is more to selecting a graduate program than just

 Take time to find the top programs that are also strong in the area you want to study.
 Choosing a school based on area of specialization will provide you with more research opportunities and be a better fit academically.

 Additionally, you will want to choose a school with faculty working on research projects that interest you.
-Getting accepted to a top program does not guarantee that you will find a project you can become passionate about; you additionally need to find an adviser whose particular research interests coincide with yours.
+Getting accepted to a top program does not guarantee that you will find a project you can become passionate about; you additionally need to find an advisor whose particular research interests coincide with yours.

 Graduate school is the opportunity to learn and conduct research under the brightest minds in your field, so make sure the school you choose has a good number of faculty working on projects you find personally interesting.

 Moreover, you will want to take practical matters, such as location and financial support, into account.
 If you are a die-hard surfer from Orange County, California, a move to Urbana-Champaign, Illinois, may not be an option for you.
 Location should be lower on your list of priorities, but still relevant in making your decision.
 Computer Science Doctoral programs last anywhere from four to seven years, so be sure to visit any campus you are seriously considering before you make your final selection.

 More important than location, financial support should rank chief among your concerns when selecting a program.
 Graduate life is difficult, and financial anxiety will only compound any academic stress you face.